 Public Service Loan Forgiveness (PSLF) is a federal program that forgives student loan debt for borrowers who work for a government or non-profit employer.
-This includes teachers, firefighters, nurses, military members and other public service workers.
+This includes teachers, firefighters, first-responders, nurses, military members, and other public service workers.
 However, the program has strict requirements and many borrowers who apply for it are denied.

-If you think you might qualify for PSLF, it’s important to understand the rules before you apply.
+If you think you might qualify for PSLF, it’s important to carefully understand the rules before you apply.

 How Does Public Service Loan Forgiveness Work?